deepchecks/deepchecks/docs/source/user-guide/general/ci_cd.rst

    :alt: Airflow DAG example
    :align: center

-Apache Airflow is an open-source workflow management system.
-It is commonly used to automate data processing, data science, and data engineering pipelines.
+Apache Airflow is an open-source workflow management system which is commonly used to automate data processing pipelines.
 In the following example we will use S3 to load the training data and to store our suite results.
 We define the first 2 tasks as short circuit tasks, which means the rest of the downstream tasks will be skipped if the return value of them is false.
 This is useful in cases where we want to stop the pipeline if the data validation failed.